agn453/HI-TECH-Z80-C/README.md

     These extra functions locate the first occurrence of string s in string t.
 The functions strnstr() and strcasestr() read at most n characters from the string t.
-The functions strcasestr() and casencasestr() use case insensitive comparisons.
+The functions strcasestr() and strncasestr() use case insensitive comparisons.
     All these functions return a pointer to the first character of the first occurence ofstring s in string t if found, and NULL otherwise.